Let’s Get Wild: Unearthing the Truth about Chaga

 While some have expressed concern that the growing demand for chaga will threaten the supply of wild chaga, recent reports state that over 20% of all Birch trees in Russia have the fungus.
 Furthermore, responsible harvesting of chaga conks does not hurt the host, nor damage the fungi’s ability to reproduce.
 We take great care to work with suppliers in Siberia who respect the forest and use sustainable timely harvesting and long-term planning practices.

 MYTH 3: Wild chaga contains contaminants and toxins

 Not so fast!
 This statement paints with too broad a brush.
 While it's true that chaga, like any mushroom, is a bio-accumulator that can absorb contaminants from its environment, the same holds for cultivated chaga too.
 The quality and safety of wild chaga largely depends on the cleanliness of the area where it's harvested.
 By sourcing wild chaga from pristine forests, far from industrial pollutants, suppliers can ensure they're providing a product that is as clean and toxin-free as possible.
 At Everyday Dose, we take things a step further by lab-testing ALL our mushrooms for contaminants, toxins, and pollutants.

 EXPERIENCE THE WILD BENEFITS

-At Everyday Dose we are extremely proud to use 100% organic, wild harvested Chaga conks from the pristine Birch forests of Siberia and Canada.
+At Everyday Dose, we are extremely proud to use 100% wild harvested chaga conks from the pristine Birch forests of Siberia and Canada in our mushroom coffee and matcha.
 After rigorous 3rd party lab testing for potency and purity, our chaga goes through a double extraction process using both hot water and alcohol, which helps break down the tough outer layer and make those active compounds more bioavailable.